co360/soda-hol/4-use-soda-apis-for-crud-operations.md

 ### **Part 4**: Update documents in the collection

 So far, you've implemented the "C" (create) and the "R" (read) of CRUD operations.
 In this part, you'll add the "U" - the ability to update existing todo documents.
+However, the SODA term is replace, not update, since the entire document is replaced.

 The app lets users change the name and status of todos and then issues an HTTP PUT request on the `/todos/:id` API endpoint, passing along the updated todo.
+[Consult the documentation](https://oracle.github.io/node-oracledb/doc/api.html#-293-creating-and-accessing-soda-documents) for details on replacing documents in collections.

 1. Return to the **todos.js** file in the **db_apis** directory.